Buttery, rich and perfectly sweet, this easy to make Caramel Frosting is perfect for cupcakes, layer cakes or midnight treats!

 Caramel is sweet, buttery, creamy and best of all, a bit salty.
 With a bit of experimenting and a whole lot of taste testing, I found that caramel makes for the BEST buttercream ever!

-What I love the most about buttercream is that it’s always right at my fingertips.
+What I love the most about frosting is that it’s always right at my fingertips.
 The ingredients are simple, pantry staples and the only required equipment is a mixer.
 In a few, short minutes I can make a delicious frosting fit for a queen.

 Don’t Rush the Butter!